byu-osl/city-issue-server/README.md

 	git clone https://github.com/byu-osl/city-issue-server.git && cd city-issue-server

-Install your dependencies using npm (which comes with Node)(sudo may be necessary):
+Install your dependencies using npm (this may take 2-3 minutes):

 	npm install

+That could take 2-3 minutes.
 Start the server:

 	npm start